bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/memoization.md

 directions for the API’s design.
 We would also assemble as many real-world use cases as possible and shape our design to fulfill them.

-In addition, if both [proposal-policy-map-set][] and this proposal are approved for Stage 1, then we would explore how memoized functions could use these data structures to control their caches’ memory usage.
+In addition, if both [[policy-maps]] and this proposal are approved for Stage 1, then we would explore how memoized functions could use these data structures to control their caches’ memory usage.